colinskow/superlogin/README.md

 ##### Client Access Token Strategies (0.2.0) 2015-09-13
 Added client `access_token` strategies to support OAuth2 flows from Cordova, PhoneGap, and native apps.

+##### Security Roles For CouchDB (0.3.0) 2015-09-18
+Created configuration options to setup _security roles when user databases are created.
+Improved tests and updated PouchDB.